| W.I.L. Home Page | Offshore News Digest Home |

 May 14, 2008

-This product from Fujitsu looks like a breakthrough in automatically and efficiently securing the contents of your PC's hard disk drive.
+This product from Fujitsu looks like a breakthrough in enabling one to automatically and efficiently secure the contents of one's PC hard disk drive.
 A steady stream of news items about stolen or misplaced notebooks containing intimate personal data means this product and future competitors should have a large market.

 Fujitsu, a maker of hard disk drives (HDDs) and a variety of electronics ... announced its new hard drive that features full encryption with 256-bit AES key, something never before seen in consumer class of devices. ...
 [T]he new product sports high performance and capacity./